apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Johnson sounds out key Republicans with speakership and Ukraine aid on line**
+**1 dead, 4 wounded in shooting at Nashville restaurant during packed Easter brunch service**

-You can read more about it [here](https://www.cnn.com/2024/03/31/politics/mike-johnson-motion-to-vacate-ukraine-funding/index.html).
+You can read more about it [here](https://nypost.com/2024/03/31/us-news/1-dead-4-wounded-in-shooting-at-nashville-restaurant-during-packed-easter-brunch-service/).

 ## Requirements
 - Python 3.8